PhyreEngine/conda-scwrl4/README.md

 ## Building

-You should be able to build this package by simply running `conda build .` after placing the installer (`install_Scwrl4_Linux`) in the same directory as `meta.yaml`.
+You will need to set the `$CONDA_SOURCES` environment variable to a path containing the SCWRL4 installer, which should be placed in `$CONDA_SOURCES/conda-scwrl4/install_Scwrl4_Linux`.
 You will also need to set the `$SCWRL_USER` environment variable to the name of the SCWRL licence holder.

+You can then build this package by running `./pre-build.sh && conda build .`.

+If you are using the provided `Jenkinsfile` to build the package, you will need to set the `conda-sources` and `scwrl-user` credentials, which in turn set the `$CONDA_SOURCES` and `$SCWRL_USER` environment variables.

 [conda]: https://conda.io
 [scwrl]: http://dunbrack.fccc.edu/scwrl4/